opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 Other operations have also been included for APM alert conditions:
 * list(policyId): returns all APM alert conditions for the given policy id.
-* show(policyId,id): returns the APM alert condition for the given policy id and condition id.
+* show(policyId,conditionId): returns the APM alert condition for the given policy id and condition id.
-* delete(id): deletes the APM alert condition with the given id.
+* delete(conditionId): deletes the APM alert condition with the given id.

 ### Alerts Entity Conditions
 To add an entity to an APM alert condition, call the "add" operation: